dcfrancisco/checksum_generator_rust/README.md

 ### Explanation:
 - The **Note** section clarifies that this tool does **not** generate the same checksum as the type-in programs from **COMPUTE!
 Magazine**, ensuring that users understand that this is a different implementation.
 - **Future Improvements** mentions the possibility of adding compatibility with the original **COMPUTE!
 Magazine** checksum format.

-This should help users understand the current limitations while leaving room for potential future improvements.

-Let me know if this works for you or if you'd like to make any further adjustments!